Crocomonkevr/Crocomonkevr/README.md

 - 👋 Hi, I’m @Crocomonkevr Or cocomonke
-  I have diffeent personas in gt
+  I have diffrent personas in gt

 - 👀 I’m interested in ...
 Vr games recording ghost hunts in gt and making friends :)
 - 🌱 I’m currently learning ... how to do math i suck at it